 - properties purchased through Co-ownership housing.

+You should speak to a solicitor to find out more about redeeming your ground rent.
 You can get the forms that you will need to redeem your ground rent from the Department of Finance and Personnel website.
 You’ll need to make sure your ground rent account is up to date and you’ll have to pay a fee.
 The fee is 9 times your annual ground rent charge.
 You’ll have to pay an administration fee on top of this.